 Fins and Snorkel Gear

 If you’re into snorkeling, we suggest picking up some fins, a mask, and a snorkel.
-Personally, we travel around the world with our gear – yes, I’m serious.
+We travel around the world with our gear – I’m serious.
 They’re almost always better than any rental gear and save us a fair amount of money.

 Both of our masks are Aqualung masks, and we use them for snorkeling and free diving.
 I have Oceanic fins and use them everywhere, while Cam loves Hammerhead’s brand for his underwater gear.
 Alternatively, if you’re staying at a resort or hotel on your vacation, check to see if they have free equipment you can use!